Small-scale proxies for large-scale Transformer training instabilities: Results

 In our experiments, we find that models need not be large to exhibit instability related to attention logit growth.
 As shown in Figure~\ref{fig:qkln-lrs}, the maximum learning rate at which small models can be trained increases when using qk-layernorm.
 Without qk-layernorm, the learning rate at which models diverge becomes smaller with increasing model size.
 By contrast, models with qk-layernorm exhibit considerably lower LR sensitivity and train to low loss at high learning rates.
 As a highlight, qk-layernorm allows training a model with 1.2B parameters at learning rate 0.3.
 Both with and without qk-layernorm, LR sensitivity increases with scale.

 Figure~\ref{fig:qkln-example} displays the loss and max attention logit for two model scales that differ by three orders of magnitude.
 In both cases, the loss diverges without qk-layernorm.
 Our results in Appendix Figure~\ref{fig:cossim} suggest that attention logit growth is due to growth in the queries and keys, not due to an increase in their alignment.
-Finally, Appendix~\ref{app:norm} connects this instability to the quadratic dependence of attention logits on parameter norms.
+Instead, we hypothesize this instability could result from the quadratic dependence of attention logits on parameter norms.